blackflux/node-tdd/README.md

 Type: `boolean`<br>
 Default: `true`

-Known, accessed caches will be cleared after test has executed when set to `true`.
+Known accessed caches will be cleared after test has executed when set to `true`.

 #### timestamp